adeutscher/Adventure.Report/README.md

 ### HTTP Server

-#### Problem
+#### Problems

+* The baseline server lacks debug utilities.
-While not pictured in my architecture diagram, it wouldn't be out of the question for other microservices to need to reach out to contact the main game servers.
+* While not pictured in my architecture diagrams, it wouldn't be out of the question for other microservices to need to reach out to contact the main game servers.
 For example:
     * Delivering messages to a player
     * Pulling live information on in-game elements (more up-to-date than where they are in the database)

 #### Solution